Nurse Login

 9.5.1.
 Review and recommend changes, when necessary, to the pension plan actuarial assumptions and methodologies.

 9.5.2.
-Present the actuarial evaluation report to Council for their review and approval.
+Present the actuarial valuation report to FAC for their review and recommendation to Council.

 9.5.3.
 Upon Council’s approval of the actuarial valuation report, the chair of the PCC will advise the actuary to file the actuarial valuation report with the appropriate regulatory authorities.